These 7 Companies Secretly Own Dozens of VPNs

 - Unblocks: Netflix, Hulu, HBO, BBC iPlayer, Showtime, Amazon Prime Video, Sling TV, DAZN, and more

-ExpressVPN is another vendor that’s proven its dedication to earning your trust through its actions.
+ExpressVPN has proven its dedication to earning your trust through its actions.
 One way it demonstrated its commitment to transparency was by releasing the full results of an independent security audit of its browser extension.

 ExpressVPN hired reputable cybersecurity firm Cure53 to review its browser extensions for potential vulnerabilities and safety risks.
 Besides publishing the full results of the security audit, ExpressVPN also open-sourced its browser extensions so that anyone can review the code.